Sandra H. Ritter, PhD, LPCS (not taking new clients)

 clients on an ongoing basis.

-Adrienne V. Aaron, MSW, LCSW (evenings
+Adrienne V. Aaron, MSW, LCSW (afternoons and evenings)

 . . . works with children, adolescents, adults,

 families, and groups on issues including: trauma, problem behavior,

 developmental delays, ADHD, bipolar disorder, conduct disorder, grief and loss,

 and depression.
 Previously she has worked for Children Advocacy Network, City